mongodb/docs/source/includes/list-table-k8s-kubectl-install-options.rst

        Default value is: ``<metadata.namespace>``.

-       .. admonition:: One Namespace or All Namespaces
+       .. note:: One Namespace or All Namespaces
-          :class: note

           If you need to watch more than one namespace, set the value of ``WATCH_NAMESPACE`` to ``*`` (all).
 This environment